genesys/bold360-mobile-docs-android/docs/chat-configuration/chat-account/bold-account.md

 - **securedInfo** - An encrypted secured string that was applied to the specific access key in order to validate the chat origin on creation.

-- **VisitorId** - if provided, the created chat will be added to the same user account chats history.
+- **VisitorId** - Identifies the user.
+When provided on the account session, the created chat will be added to the same user account chats history.
 The same id will be used on the new chat.

 ```kotlin
 account.apply{